uqpug/uqpug.github.io/index.md

 Bring along your python questions, problems, conundrums, opinions and victories to share with the group.
 We'll try our best to help you out!

-## This repo
+## This website

-In this repo we contain the notebooks from our sessions (currently since Oct 24) and details from specific demonstrations.
+On this website we contain the notebooks from our sessions (currently since Oct 24) and details from specific demonstrations.

 ## General Resources